The Positives of Sequestration

 Crisis -OR- Opportunity?

 Never let a good crisis go to waste.
 Some might say nearly all modern day politicians live to this motto.
 The belief is that crisis gets treated as opportunity to institute change.
+Others believe that continual and constant change is better referred to as churn.

 There is no law that says we have to look at sequestration as a disaster in the making.
 We can choose to view it as an opportunity to begin moving towards changes that we have long hoped for.
 Consider: